 All products are natural, raw, non-gmo.
-Natural raw honey, raw propolis, raw honeycomb cappings, raw beeswax and bee pollen in various amounts.
+Natural raw honey, raw propolis, raw honeycomb cappings, raw beeswax in various amounts.

 I also supply honey bees.

 My bees are raised on natural honey farm with attention to detail being a must.
-If you are interested in pre-ordering your bee hives, bee NUCs or package bees please call or text me at 425 - 444 - 5461.
+If you are interested in pre-ordering your bee hives, bee NUCs or package bees please email me at email@example.com

 E-Mail : firstname.lastname@example.org